EENI - Business School.

 Starting the export activity.
 There are many ways a company may choose to enter

-At these fairs, it is the foreign visitors who come to investigate our products
+At these fairs; it is the foreign visitors who come to investigate our products

-rather than we approaching them.
-This is known as passive exporting.
+rather than we approaching them; this is known as passive exporting.

-For certain firms, they may have started at the outset as international companies in the sense that their mission is to be involved in international business activities.
+For certain firms; they may have started at the outset as international companies in the sense that their mission is to be involved in international business activities.
 For many others,

 Foreign direct investment